Christchurch Northern Motorway: Route

-From the Lineside Road interchange, the motorway reduces to just two lanes (one in each direction) and is undivided for the last 3 km of its length.
+From the Lineside Road interchange, the motorway reduces to two lanes (one in each direction) and is undivided for the last 3 km of its length.
 The motorway officially ends at Pineacres, where it intersects with Main North Road again.

 History

 Looking north from the Ohoka Road Interchange.

 Plans for a motorway network in Christchurch were first revealed in 1962, with the release of the Christchurch Master Transportation Plan.
-Under this original plan the Northern Motorway was to run south from Chaneys (where it would link with other plans for the motorway heading further north), to the east of Belfast and Redwood and through Mairehau, St Albans and the Central City, to connect with the planned Christchurch Southern Motorway at Waltham.
-Significant on and off ramp complexes were planned where the motorway passed through the Central City, and a large three-way interchange with flyovers was planned in Waltham to connect with the Christchurch Southern Motorway and to a planned expressway to Opawa.
+Under this original plan the Northern Motorway was to run south from Chaneys (where it would link with other plans for the motorway heading further north), to the east of Belfast and Redwood and through Mairehau, St Albans and Central Christchurch, to connect with the planned Christchurch Southern Motorway at Waltham.
+Significant on and off ramp complexes were planned where the motorway passed through the central city, and a large three-way interchange with flyovers was planned in Waltham to connect with the Christchurch Southern Motorway and to a planned expressway to Opawa.

 The first section of the Northern Motorway opened on 17 October 1967.
 The initial section ran from Main North Road at Dickeys Road to Tram Road, with northbound lanes continuing as far as Neeves Road.
 The section from Tram Road to Pineacres, bypassing Kaiapoi, opened on 17 December 1970.
 This was not part of the Christchurch Master Transportation Plan, but was designed to link into these plans further to the south.
-Plans for extending the motorway towards the city were scaled back in 1975 so that the Christchurch Northern Motorway would terminate at the northern edge of the CBD at Bealey Avenue.
+Plans for extending the motorway towards the city were scaled back in 1975 so that the Christchurch Northern Motorway would terminate at the northern edge of the central city at Bealey Avenue.
 In the mid-1990s, the motorway designation through St Albans was removed, with the planned extension now terminating at Queen Elizabeth II Drive.

 A $4.6 million project to add new north facing on and off ramps to the Lineside Road interchange, to increase motorway accessibility north from Kaiapoi and relieve the dangerous Pineacres intersection, was completed in 2014.